 About the Print Department

-Public service in the Print Department is currently suspended in order to complete an inventory of the entire print collection.
-The Boston Public Library anticipates that the inventory will be finished at the end of 2016, at which time public service will resume.
+In-person public service in the Print Department is currently suspended in order to complete an inventory of the entire print collection.
+Limited remote reference service is available via email at email@example.com.
 Many images from the Print Department can be found on the Digital Commonwealth and Flickr.
 We apologize for the inconvenience.

 Rue Transnonain, Le 15 Avril, 1834 Honoré Daumier, Lithograph

 Beginning in 1941-43 with the gift of the Wiggin Collection

 of 5,000 prints and drawings, the Boston Public Library Print Department has built

 collections by gift and purchase which today total over 100,000 prints and drawings and

 larger public collections of prints in the United States.
 Some of the outstanding holdings

 are: a small but interesting collection of Old Master prints and drawings, including works

 by Rembrandt (30 prints) and Durer (105 prints); works of other individual artists such as